 Are they just supposed to NOT talk?
 Like…ever??

 Of course, this is not the point of blurt beans!
 They are not to talk OVER one another, they are not to interrupt me when I’m teaching, they are not to shout out answers or thoughts at inappropriate times, ‘stealing’ others’ thinking.

 What if it's not whole group instruction – can they talk?

 We talk about this as a class and come up with our guidelines.
 If we are in whole group – the blurt rule is automatically in place.
-The first year I did this we had a little speech bubble that was a light – and when they were doing independent work, or I was with a small group we would flip the light on, reminding them they’d lose a bean if they blurted.
-If the light was off – talking and sharing was free and no one would lose a bean.
+The first year I did this, we had a little speech bubble that was a light – and when they were doing independent work or I was with a small group, we would flip the light on, reminding them they’d lose a bean if they blurted.
+If the light was off – talking and sharing were free, and no one would lose a bean.

 What if a child loses all of their beans?

 I’ve definitely had kids lose all of their beans.
-Let’s just say that those kids work harder the next day – and when they have even 1 left – they celebrate it!
+Let’s just say those kids work harder the next day – and when they have even one left – they celebrate it!
 Some days I’ve had kids put in 2 beans and say, “Look!
-I have 2 more than I had yesterday – but tomorrow I am going for 1 more!”
+I have two more than I had yesterday – but tomorrow, I am going for one more!”

 It’s important to note that we work really hard to promote a positive classroom culture.
-From the very first day they understand that in my room we are a team – a family.
+From the very first day, they understand that in my room, we are a team – a family.
 We build each other up – and when one of us is struggling, we all must be encouragers who cheer each other on.
 Tearing each other down is not allowed.
 Therefore – when a child loses all of their beans – it would be an extremely rare occasion for them to be overly upset.
 The norm is that there is a flurry of cheerleaders pumping them back up.
-We are solution seekers – and they will come up with a plan together to keep their beans.
+We are solution seekers – and they will devise a plan together to keep their beans.
 It’s really quite something to see!